Puvirnituq: Education

 The Kativik School Board operates three schools in Puvirnituq.
 Ikaarvik Primary School for K-3, Iguarsivik Primary-Secondary School for grades 4 through Secondary 5, and the Adult Education Centre.

+In 1980 there was a community boycott against the Kativik School Board as people in the community disliked the James Bay Agreement and therefore shunned the school district as they perceived it as close to the people who accepted the agreement.
+That year, the government of Quebec planned to open its own school there.

 Notable people

-Inuit throat singer and activist Shina Novalinga (born 1998), an Inuk social media personality gained fame for posting videos throat singing with her mother on TikTok and Instagram.
+Inuk throat singer and activist Shina Novalinga (born 1998), a social media personality gained fame for posting videos throat singing with her mother on TikTok and Instagram.
 As of August 2022, she has over 4 million TikTok followers and over 2 million Instagram followers.
 Other people from Puvirnituq include Mary Pudlat (1923–2001), a visual artist.